 - Use the app’s privacy settings to hide your child’s location and prevent strangers, who are swiping through, from seeing their profile

 Do you teach your kids not to talk to strangers?
 The whole point of the Yubo app is to connect with strangers.
-While students might have fun chatting with new friends, there are a lot of red flags that young users should be aware of before using this app.
+While students might have fun chatting with new friends, there are a lot of red flags with this app that parents should be aware of before allowing their children to use it.